-Our board has adopted, effective upon the closing of this offering, a code of business conduct and ethics that will be applicable to all our employees, directors and executive officers, a copy of which will be available on our website following the completion of this offering.
-We expect to disclose on our website any amendments to the Code of Business Conduct and Ethics and any waivers of the Code of Business Conduct and Ethics that apply to our principal executive officer, principal financial officer, principal accounting officer, controller, or persons performing similar functions.
+Our board has adopted a code of business conduct and ethics that applies to our directors, officers and employees.
+A copy of this code is available on our website.
+We intend to disclose on our website any amendments to the Code of Business Conduct and Ethics and any waivers of the Code of Business Conduct and Ethics that apply to our principal executive officer, principal financial officer, principal accounting officer, controller, or persons performing similar functions.